Serfs' Emancipation Day

 Serfs' Emancipation Day, observed annually on 28 March, is a holiday in the Tibet Autonomous Region of China that celebrates the emancipation of serfs in Tibet.
-The holiday was adopted by the Communist Party-controlled Tibetan legislature on 19 January 2009, and was promulgated that same year.
-In modern Tibetan history, 28 March 1959 was the day that the Tibetan government was declared illegal by China and replaced with the Preparatory Committee for the Tibet Autonomous Region (PCTAR), with the Panchen Lama replacing the Dalai-Lama as its acting chairman.
+The holiday was adopted by the Tibetan legislature on 19 January 2009 and it was promulgated that same year.
+In modern Tibetan history, the Chinese Premier Zhou Enlai declared the dissolution of the Tibetan government on 28 March 1959 and he replaced it with the temporary Preparatory Committee for the Tibet Autonomous Region (PCTAR), with the Panchen Lama also replacing the Dalai Lama as its acting chairman.

 History

-The holiday was announced to mark the 50th anniversary of the beginning of "democratic reform" of the Tibetan social structure on 28 March 1959, where according to China, one million people were freed from serfdom.
+The holiday was announced to mark the 50th anniversary of the beginning of democratic reform of the Tibetan social structure on 28 March 1959, where according to China, one million people were freed from serfdom.
 The People's Republic of China had been established since 1949, and has had control over Tibet since 1951.
 According to Chinese state-run media, Mao Zedong had entered into negotiations with the 14th Dalai Lama to initiate land reform, but was told in 1957 that any reforms would have to be approved by the Tibetan nobility.
 Tensions culminated in the 1959 Tibetan uprising, which Chinese state-run media calls an attempt by feudal lords to continue the system forever, but the Dalai Lama calls a "national uprising".
 In retrospect, the Dalai Lama also prefers the term "poor people" for Tibetans, for which he says the designation "serf" is questionable.
 He also alleges that the Government of Tibet had drawn up plans to gradually lower hereditary debts, but that the central government was hesitant, preferring to do things their own way.

 On 28 March, in what state-run China Daily called the simultaneous "end of serfdom and the abolition of the hierarchic social system characterized by theocracy", Zhou Enlai issued a State Council Order declaring the "dissolution" of the government of Tibet.
 The order also directed the People's Liberation Army to suppress the uprising, confiscate the possessions of the rebels, and give them to the serfs, which by China's estimate, comprised 90% of the population in Tibet.
 The resolution calling for the reforms to take place in Tibet was passed by the National People's Congress in Beijing on April 28, 1959, and formally adopted by the Preparatory Committee on July 17.